-Both commands return a list of all productions which currently have been disabled in the current model.
+Both commands return a list of all productions which currently have been disabled in the current model of the current meta-process.

-If there is no current model or a production name is invalid a warning is printed.
+If there is no current model or meta-process or a production name is invalid a warning is printed.